wilsonckm/RepAngle/README.md

 - Project must be run on device and not a simulator.

 ## Usage
-The purpose of this app is to provide a digital tool to capture joint range of motion.
+The purpose of this app is to provide a digital tool to capture joint range of motion with the intention of providing fitness and sport professionals to perform baseline assessments and monitor progress with greater ease.

 Main features are:
 -Measure
 This allows a user to measure the range of motion in degrees along the Pitch/X Axis and Yaw/Z Axis of the phone.

-Per Apple Documentation, some helpful definitions are below:
+###Per Apple Documentation, some helpful definitions are below:
 "Pitch/X is a rotation around a lateral axis that passes through the device from side to side."

 "Roll/Y is a rotation around a longitudinal axis that passes through the device from its top to bottom."